-In light of the recent information security breach at TalkTalk, I thought it would be a good opportunity to share my thoughts on information security and the use of credit cards to purchase goods and services online.
+In light of the recent information security breach at TalkTalk, I thought it would be a good opportunity to share my thoughts on information security and the use of credit cards and Citrus Loans to purchase goods and services online.

 I am not by any means an information security expert, but I can credibly claim to have more knowledge of the subject that the average member of the public, and probably the average IT professional too.